 As earlier mentioned, acne affects a huge 80% of people aged between 11 and 30 – meaning adults are just as likely as teens to get breakouts!
 In fact, it’s estimated that one in four adults aged between 25 and 44 get pimples, proving that teenagers certainly aren’t the only age group to suffer.

 In addition to excess oil and dead skin cells, acne is also heavily caused by hormones.
 This is one of the main reasons pregnant women often go through a phase of acne breakouts.
-So, if you’re no longer a teenager but find yourself suffering with acne – it’s totally normal, and it’s important not to be embarrassed to get help!
+So, if you’re no longer a teenager but find yourself suffering from acne – it’s totally normal, and it’s important not to be embarrassed to get help!

 Whilst a small degree of sun exposure has been shown to reduce the appearance of spots, believing that continued exposure can cure acne is a very dangerous myth.

-It’s no secret how damaging the sun can be to your skin in general, typically causing sun spots, premature aging and even increasing the risk of developing skin cancer.
+It’s no secret how damaging the sun can be to your skin in general, typically causing sun spots, premature ageing and even increasing the risk of developing skin cancer.
 But when it comes to acne breakouts, long-term sun exposure darkens acne scars can actually increase the blockage in your pores.
 This can cause a higher number of blackheads and whiteheads appearing on your skin.

 Now you know the truth behind some of today’s most common acne myths, you’ll be better equipped to treat your spots in an effective yet safe way.
 But if you find yourself continuing to struggle or if your acne is getting progressively worse, take a look at our extensive range of acne treatments available here at A New You – expertly designed to provide tailored treatment to your skin.